kili-technology/kili-blogger-program/.github/ISSUE_TEMPLATE/request-new-content.md

 ### Interactions
 👍 Upvote if you like this topic
-Comment if you can write this content
+⬇️ Comment if you can write this content

+### The content is

+- [ ] A Kili Tutorial / Guide / How to article
+- [ ] An Article

 Thank you.